 12. Bank Teller

-A great entry-level job to consider if you want or need to sit all day is that of a bank teller.
+A great entry-level job to consider if you want to sit all day is that of a bank teller.

-You’ll just need a high school diploma and to complete some on-the-job training.
+You’ll just need a high school diploma and some on-the-job training.
 Simple as that!

 Average Pay: $30,571 (Glassdoor)

 Customer service associates spend the entire workday sitting behind a desk.
 In some cases, you may even be able to work from home.

 You’ll handle customer complaints, answer questions, and process orders.